 Postdoctoral, John Hopkins School of Medicine, 2002-2010

 What is O-GlcNAc?
 O-GlcNAc is the addition of a single N-acetyl-glucosamine residue to serine/threonine residues of proteins found in the cytoplasm or nucleus (O-GlcNAcylation).
-Unlike extracellular glycosylation, the sugar residue is not elongated into complex oligosaccharides and is processed dynamically in response to cellular stimuli by a single O-GlcNAc transferase (OGT) or O-GlcNAcase (OGA).
+Unlike extracellular glycosylation, the sugar residue is not elongated into complex oligosaccharides and is added or removed dynamically in response to cellular stimuli by a single O-GlcNAc transferase (OGT) or O-GlcNAcase (OGA) respectively.
 O-GlcNAc is involved in many cellular processes such as nutrient sensing, stress response, transcription, translation, cell signaling, and cell cycle regulation.

 Slawson, C., and Hart, GW.
 (2011) O-GlcNAc signaling: implications for cancer cell biology.
 Nat.
 Rev. Cancer, 11: 678-684.